KalaayPT/Profit-Taker-Guide/README.md

 5. Edit any file and the changes should automatically apply in the browser

-6. Make a push request with your changes
+6. Make a pull request with your changes

 released under the MIT license